larryknaebelobsidian/kingdom/Proposition 56. The Kingdom was not established during the ministry of Christ..md

 ### Tenor of Gospels and Epistles show that no kingdom as covenanted was set up
 >Obs.
 5. That no Kingdom, *as covenanted*, was set up, is corroborated by the entire tenor of the Gospels and Epistles, and forbids, if sheer inference is laid aside, the notion to be entertained.
 >p.
 368 Vol. 1 Prop 56 Obs.
 5
-### Nighness of he kingdom tendered in the person of Jesus Christ
+### Nighness of the kingdom tendered in the person of Jesus Christ
 >Obs.
 6. This nighness of the Kingdom to the nation was evidenced not merely by the offer of the Kingdom, but by the tender of it in the person of Jesus Christ.
 >p.
 369 Vol. 1 Prop 56 Obs.
 6
 ### No declaration of Christ's asserting that the kingdom was then in actual existence